 Whipping the meringue:

-Preheat your oven to 170 F/ 340 F. Place the rack at the lowest level
+- Preheat your oven to 330 F (165 C).
+Place the oven rack 3rd from the top

-Once out of the oven, carefully invert the pan upside down.
+- Once out of the oven, drop the cake pan from about 10 cm height on the counter several times to prevent shrinkage.
+Then carefully invert the pan upside down immediately.
 Your chiffon pan may have the little stands for you to invert, but I find it not high enough.
 I use a glass jar and set the inverted pan on top of the jar and let it cool down completely.
 Please don't be tempted to remove from the pan if it's still warm.
-It takes about one hour to cool down completely
+It takes about one to two hours to cool down completely

-Once it's cool down completely, use a spatula knife to run through the edge of the cake to help release the cake.
-Gently push the base of the pan down.
-Use the knife again to run through the top of the cake to help release it from the base of the pan.
-There you have it !!! 🙂 Enjoy and try to finish it within 3 days.
-Ours were gone in one day!!!!
+- Once it's cool down completely, use a spatula knife to run through the edge and the outer center of the tube to help release the cake.
+Gently push the base to lift the cake out.
+Use the knife again to run through the base of the pan and then carefully release the cake.
+There you have it !!! 🙂 Enjoy and try to finish it within 3 days (which I'm sure it will be gone before then)